kubernetes-sigs/gateway-api/geps/gep-2643/index.md

 between the Gateway and the backend.
 * Support TLS over UDP or UDP-based protocols such as `QUIC`.
 * Support attributes other than the SNI/hostname for the route selection
+* Support multiplexing (HTTPS and TLS protocols) on the same Listener - This should be covered on a different GEP

 ## Introduction